googleanalytics/ga-dev-tools/to-gatsby/README.md

 - [`onInitialClientRender`](https://www.gatsbyjs.org/docs/browser-apis/#onInitialClientRender)

-  Let's us pull in gtag only on the first render of the site.
-It's mentioned in the comment in the code, but we don't recommend loading gtag this way.
+  Lets us pull in gtag only on the first render of the site.
+It's mentioned in the comment in the code, but we don't typically recommend loading gtag this way.
 You should instead use [gatsby-plugin-google-analytics](https://www.gatsbyjs.org/packages/gatsby-plugin-google-analytics/)

   The reason we use `onInitialClientRender` is so we can demonstrate how to